irdest/irdest/docs/developer/src/technical/irdest-core/internals.md

-# libqaul Internals
+# irdest-core Internals

-This section of the manual covers parts of libqaul not exposed directly via the API.
+This section of the manual covers parts of irdest-core not exposed directly via the API.
 It's primarily useful to learn to debug behaviour, and for future contributors to get up to speed with the internal structure.